 Answers and information

 How long until I get better?
 How much does it cost?
 But I'm on a budget.
 Can I afford it?
-Can I get anything back if I have a private health fund?
 Which payment methods are accepted?
 What can I expect at a consultation?
 When is a follow-up required?
 Is Naturopathy a long-term thing?
 How should I prepare for my first consultation?
 How can I order supplements if they are recommended?
 Why should I see a Naturopath to have specific supplements recommended to me?

 How long until I get better?